CASE STUDY: ENGIE HOME ENERGY

 There were 6 broad customer types developed by the marketing team, based on their attitudes towards switching energy suppliers and what they looked for in a new supplier.

 One way this was achieved was to offer customers more ways to compare pricing, by entering payment or usage information for their existing supplier.
-For users who did not know or who were new to a property we enhanced ways to estimate more accurately based on property size and occupancy.
+For users who did not know, or who were new to a property, I designed the journey to enable a more accurate estimate based on property size and occupancy.

 CAP redesgn options sketch